 GROWING THE NETWORK OF GIFTED-KNOWLEDGEABLE SUPPORT

 As I said above, I've made it my mission to simplify the support-seeking process for gifted people around the world.
 It is important to me that people like me can more easily find the kind of support they need, and not struggle and suffer so much in silence.
-If you are a client in need of gifted-specific support, consider working with one (or several) of our coaches or mentors (you can write us at email@example.com to schedule a free intro call), or reach out and we'll help research gifted-specific therapists in your area (email us at firstname.lastname@example.org).
+If you are a client in need of gifted-specific support, consider working with one (or several) of our coaches or mentors (you can learn more about that service on our Coaching Page and you can write us at firstname.lastname@example.org to get connected to a coach/mentor), or reach out and we'll help research gifted-specific therapists in your area (you can learn more about that service on our Gifted Therapy Search Page email us at email@example.com).